LaurasData/PyPoll/README.md

 ### Summary
-the analysis of the election show that:
+      - The analysis of the election show that:
       - there were 369,711 votes cast in the election
       - The candidates were:
             - Charles Casper Stockham